UniMath/agda-unimath/src/commutative-algebra/full-ideals-commutative-rings.lagda.md

     is-top-element-Large-Poset (ideal-Commutative-Ring-Large-Poset A) I →
     is-full-ideal-Commutative-Ring A I
   is-full-is-top-element-ideal-Commutative-Ring =
-    is-full-is-top-element-ideal-Ring (ring-Commutative-Ring A) I
+    is-full-is-top-element-ideal-Commutative-Semiring
+      ( commutative-semiring-Commutative-Ring A)
+      ( I)

   is-top-element-is-full-ideal-Commutative-Ring :
     is-full-ideal-Commutative-Ring A I →
     is-top-element-Large-Poset (ideal-Commutative-Ring-Large-Poset A) I is-top-element-is-full-ideal-Commutative-Ring =
-    is-top-element-is-full-ideal-Ring (ring-Commutative-Ring A) I
+    is-top-element-is-full-ideal-Commutative-Semiring
+      ( commutative-semiring-Commutative-Ring A)
+      ( I)

 module _
   {l1 : Level} (A : Commutative-Ring l1)